rschlosser11/sinatra-recipe-project/README.md

 ## Contributor's Guide

-Bug reports and pull requests are welcome.
+Bug reports and pull requests are welcome on GitHub.

 ## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).